Meet Our Composers

 Jay Derderian (b.1986) is composer, guitarist, and Portland-native whose compositions explore the world through a rich, cerebral musical language.
 His work utilizes non-linear musical narratives that attempt undermine the traditional relationship of form containing content and allow the two to intersect and inform each other.

-Jay’s music has been performed across the United States and has worked with some of the leading new music performers and ensembles including the Third Angle New Music Ensemble, the Eugene Contemporary Chamber Ensemble (ECCE), the RE:Percussion Duo, pianist Hayk Arsenyan, and the FPC Chamber Choir.
+Jay’s music has been performed across the United States and has worked with some of the leading new music performers and ensembles including the Third Angle New Music Ensemble, The Mana Quartet, the Eugene Contemporary Chamber Ensemble (ECCE), the RE:Percussion Duo, pianist Hayk Arsenyan, and the FPC Chamber Choir.

 Jan Mittelstaedt, B.S. in education from Bucknell University, B.A. in music from Marylhurst University an M.M. in composition from the University of Portland, continues to work with her mentor, Dr. Walter Saul.
 President of Cascadia Composers, Jan participated in the Ernest Bloch Composers Symposium in 1993, was the Oregon Music Teachers Association Composer of the Year in 1994, has received ASCAP special awards since 1994, and has published piano music.
 A teacher of piano and composition, Jan has an active studio, is a member of the OMTA piano syllabus adjudicating staff, and serves the organization in other ways.